wardwouts/koreader-syncthing/README.md

 - This plugin has not been widely tested.
 Make frequent data backups and use it at your own risk!
-- Tested on Kobo Libra 2
+- Tested on Kobo Sage
-- Some features are not working yet, such as global discovery service

 ## Installation